 For the lists of tools and skills, we are only presenting the top 50 most popular ones.
 For the education level, we summarize them according to the minimum level required.

 We hope you found this article helpful.
 Leave a comment to let us know your thoughts.

-Again, if you want to see the detailed results, read What are the In-Demand Skills for Data Scientists in 2020.
+Again, if you want to see the detailed results, read What are the In-Demand Skills for Data Scientists.